henry2004y/Vlasiator.jl/docs/src/manual.md

 ### Makie Backend

-A standalone package [VlasiatorMakie.jl](https://github.com/henry2004y/VlasiatorMakie.jl) is designed for plotting with Makie.
+Makie plotting is supported via package extension after Julia 1.9.
+The extension is automatically loaded when both `Vlasiator` and one of the Makie backends (e.g. `GLMakie`, `CairoMakie`).
+Before Julia 1.9, a standalone package [VlasiatorMakie.jl](https://github.com/henry2004y/VlasiatorMakie.jl) is designed for plotting with Makie.
 To trigger Makie plotting with OpenGL, `using VlasiatorMakie, GLMakie`.

 You can either use intrinsic Makie plotting methods like

 ```julia